USFWS/secas/_posts/2024-07-26-Working-for-wildlife-How-SECAS-is-helping-states-and-territories-with-their-SWAPs.md

 <figure>
   <img src="http://secassoutheast.org/images/ExtremeHeatSC.png" alt="Map showing increase in number of extremely hot days in shades of red.
 The entire state of SC is in some shade of red."/>
-  <figcaption>Map of SC showing projected future changes in the number of days of Extreme Maximum Temperatures (threshold temperature of 95ºF) compared to preindustrial levels (1851-1900) based on Global Warming Level (GWL) 2, which is a global temperature increase of 3.6°F. Figure created from data in the <a href="https://atlas.globalchange.gov/">Atlas of the 5th National Climate Assessment web tool</a>.
-This map is one example of the climate change data synthesized in the regional chapters for SWAPs.</figcaption>
+  <figcaption>Map of SC showing projected future increases in the number of extremely hot days compared to preindustrial levels (1851-1900).
+Predictions are based on Global Warming Level (GWL) 2, which refers to a global temperature increase of 3.6°F. Figure created from data in the <a href="https://atlas.globalchange.gov/">Atlas of the 5th National Climate Assessment web tool</a>.
+This figure is one example of the climate change data synthesized in the regional SWAP chapters.</figcaption>
 </figure>

 **Facilitating Cross-State Collaboration**